USF-IMARS/planet-gee-upload/README.md

   * metadata about sat images, band info,
 * `*_metadata.json`
   * metadata about sat scene

+### Unharmonized
+Unharmonized 8b files resemble the harmonized structure but without the `_harmonized_` part of each filename.
+Mask files are identical.

+### unclipped
+8B and mask files that have not been clipped match the harmonized structure but without the `_clip_` part of each filename.

 ## GCloud
 Each region has three gcloud storage buckets:
 * `planet-{region name}-8b` : 8 band spectral images